panduwjaya/CropOptima-Fullteam/README.md

 1. Clone [this](https://github.com/panduwjaya/CropOptima-Fullteam.git) repository and open the folder
 2. Open directory `/CloudComputing`
-3. If you want use database to saving your history go to `/database-api` otherwise `/model-api`
+3. If you want to connect your application to a database, please deploy `/database-api` to Google App Engine.
-4. Don't forget include the Machine Learning Model
+4. If you want to use a Machine Learning model as an API, please run `/model-api` locally or deploy it to a virtual machine.
+Don't forget include the Machine Learning Model if you using model-api
-3. Open your terminal and install all dependencies with
+5. Open your terminal and install all dependencies with

 ```sh
 pip install -r requirements.txt